dansman805/gm0/source/docs/power-and-electronics/sensor-glossary.rst

-Sensor Glossary
+sensow gwossawy
 ===============

-Sensors are used in a variety of applications within FTC.
-Sensors can give external feedback regarding the position of the robot (for example, relative to the field wall or to a vision target) or internal feedback (velocity, distance traveled, voltage, etc.).
-Sensors can also be used to determine the rotation of a mechanism and detect color.
+s-sensows awe used i-in a vawiety of appwications within f-ftc. sensows can give extewnaw f-feedback wegawding the position o-of the wobot (fow exampwe, (˘ω˘) wewative to the fiewd w-waww ow to a vision tawget) o-ow intewnaw feedback (vewocity, ʘwʘ d-distance twavewed, òωó v-vowtage, etc.). (˘ω˘) sensows can awso be used to detewmine the wotation of a mechanism and detect c-cowow. (ꈍᴗꈍ)

-Encoders/Potentiometers
+encodews/potentiometews
 -----------------------

-- Rotational
+- wotationaw
-   - Absolute (+ Potentiometers)
+   - absowute (+ potentiometews)
       - MA3 (`am-2899 <https://www.andymark.com/products/ma3-absolute-encoder-with-cable>`_)
       - Potentiometer (`REV-31-1155 <https://www.revrobotics.com/rev-31-1155/>`_)
    - Relative